Hydrogen

 Studies suggest that natural hydrogen could be produced at competitive costs, potentially lower than those of green or gray hydrogen.
 However, economic viability will depend on the size of the deposits, extraction costs, and available infrastructure.

 45-8 ENERGY is a key player in the exploration and production of natural hydrogen in Europe.
-The company is carrying out exploration projects in France and the Balkans, aiming to identify and unlock natural hydrogen potential to provide a local, sustainable, and low-carbon energy source.
+The company is carrying out exploration projects in France and the Balkans, aiming to identify and unlock natural hydrogen potential to provide a local, sustainable and low-carbon energy source.
 Projects in partnership with H2Au are ongoing in the US to better understand the behavior of natural hydrogen and its formation in the subsurface.